The refurbished Sheffield Visitor Information Centre at 5 Pioneer Crescent, Sheffield was officially reopened on 28th May 2022.

 It forms part of the Sheffield Arts & Visitor Precinct which includes the Sheffield Arts Centre across the way at 6 Pioneer Crescent.

-Visitor Information Centre History
+History of Sheffield Visitor Information Centre

-In 1993 the Sheffield Visitor Information Centre as it was then called was a project sponsored by the Kentish Development Agency in conjunction with the Kentish Council to be built on Council owned land.
+In 1993 the Sheffield Visitor Information Centre as it was first called was a project sponsored by the Kentish Development Agency in conjunction with the Kentish Council to be built on Council owned land.
 Building began on the 2nd September 1993 and the doors were opened to the public on 27th December 1993.
 The building was officially opened on the 26th January 1994 by the former Premier Hon.
 Robin Gray, MHA.